mshenfield/swellnote/README.md

-# Message Surf
+# Swell Note

 Message in a bottle simulator.
-Enjoy a peaceful moment at the beach, reading messages from strangers.
+Enjoy a peaceful moment at the beach, reading messages from strangers and sending some into the ether.

 ## Architecture

 This project uses:

-* [HTML/CSS/JS](https://developer.mozilla.org/en-US/docs/Learn) - No frontend frameworks were ~~harmed~~ used while making Message Surf.
+* [HTML/CSS/JS](https://developer.mozilla.org/en-US/docs/Learn) - The frontend is fairly simple, and just uses the tools built into the Web Platform.

 * [Flask](https://flask.palletsprojects.com/) - The API that serves random messages and stores new messages is a simple Flask application.
 In production, Flask runs under [Gunicorn](https://gunicorn.org/).
 In the future I may deploy an nginx frontend to Gunicorn to buffer connections.